 But that doesn’t follow.
 It’s a straw man argument.
 A disability is a mismatch between a person’s traits and their environment.
 That means the person’s traits are still an essential part of the picture.
 Disability advocates are not suggesting that we blame all problems on the environment and ignore the person’s traits entirely.

-Although Sparrow Rose Jones likes some aspects of autism, she would like to learn to function better in several areas of life [link goes to my post, quoting her, because her original post is no longer online]:
+Although Maxwell Sparrow (formerly Sparrow Rose Jones) likes some aspects of autism, he would like to learn to function better in several areas of life [link goes to my post, quoting him, because his original post is no longer online]:

 “I would like to not have dyspraxia — I don’t want the clumsiness, I don’t want the dysgraphia, I don’t want the difficulty in controlling my internal ‘thermostat,’ I don’t want the topographical agnosia.